aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Resource `FixedSupply`

-Fixed supply tracker, this is useful for ensuring that a limited number of tokens are minted. and adding events and supply tracking to a collection.
+Fixed supply tracker, this is useful for ensuring that a limited number of tokens are minted.<br/> and adding events and supply tracking to a collection.

 <pre><code>&#35;[resource_group_member(&#35;[group &#61; 0x1::object::ObjectGroup])]<br/>struct FixedSupply has key<br/></code></pre>